-• Engine Break-In
+- · Engine Break-In

-Accelerating

-Fueling

-- Braking
+- Fueling

 - Starting the Engine

-- Shifting Gears
+- · Shifting Gears

-- Stopping the EngineParking

 - Using Cruise Control (if equipped)

+- · Accelerating

+- Braking

+- · Stopping the Engine

-- Parking
+- · Parking

 Even if you're an experienced motorcycle operator or passenger, read all of the safety information in this manual before operating the motorcycle.
 See page 9.